go-pg/docs/docs/models.md

 # Defining models

-For each PostgreSQL table you need a corresponding Go struct (model). go-pg maps exported struct fields to table columns and ignores unexported fields.
+For each PostgreSQL table you need to defined a corresponding Go struct (model). go-pg maps exported struct fields to table columns.
+It ignores unexported fields.

 ## Struct tags